NotNotQuinn/foobar/README.md

 ## `journal.txt`

 This file seems to grow in length as you progress in the challenges, and has messages that have shown up in the cli.
 I would assume this contains all story messages.
+When you initially start it contains only this:

+> Success!
+You've managed to infiltrate Commander Lambda's evil organization, and finally earned yourself an entry-level position as a Minion on their space station.
+From here, you just might be able to subvert Commander Lambda's plans to use the LAMBCHOP doomsday device to destroy Bunny Planet.
+Problem is, Minions are the lowest of the low in the Lambda hierarchy.
+Better buck up and get working, or you'll never make it to the top...